The Downs Malvern: W. H. Auden at the Downs

 The poet W. H. Auden spent three years teaching English at The Downs during 1932–1935.
 He returned for the summer term in 1937 when the English master was away.
 He was loved as one of the more extravagant and eccentric teachers, who supplemented his teaching of English by teaching pupils how to make spitballs stick to the ceiling.

 He helped to found the school magazine The Badger in 1933, and his contributions to it included poems about school personalities.
 He continued to contribute occasionally after he left the school.
 In 1935 he wrote, composed, and organised a musical revue, in which the entire school took part, and reused some of the lyrics in his play The Dog Beneath the Skin.
 In 1937 he wrote a preface to the catalogue of an exhibition in a London gallery of paintings by present and former members of the school.
 Auden lived at the school in a cottage that he named "Lawrence Villa" (one of his allusions to D. H. Lawrence).
 During the summer term, he used to sleep out on the lawn; thus the opening line of his poem "Out on the lawn I lie in bed".

 Benjamin Britten, Hedli Anderson and William Coldstream visited Auden at the school several times to work on their collaboration for the GPO Film Unit, and to perform music and teach art to the pupils.

 Among the poems that Auden wrote at the Downs were Hearing of harvests; his evocation of his Vision of Agape in June 1933, Out on the lawn I lie in bed (later dedicated to Geoffrey Hoyland); Our hunting fathers; Look, stranger; and, during his return in 1937, the despairing Schoolchildren.
 He was particularly taken with one of his pupils, Michael Yates, with whom he fell in love for some years and later maintained a lifelong friendship.
 Auden's time at The Downs was one of the happiest periods in his life.

 The epigraph to Auden's posthumously published play The Chase (written in 1935) was a poem by a Downs pupil, John Bowes, which had been mocked by the other pupils in Auden's class.
 Auden rebuked them, saying that the poem was not only satisfactory but that he would use it in his next book.
-Bowes (later second master at Bryanston School) and Auden corresponded in later years, and Auden stayed with Bowes and his wife in Cheltenham in 1972.
+Bowes and Auden corresponded in later years, and Auden stayed with Bowes and his wife in Cheltenham in 1972.